Skip to main content

 Installing a VPN server on a router with OpenWrt (WireGuard)

-If you have your own router with OpenWrt software, you have probably thought more than once about how to set up a VPN server on it so that you can connect to your local network from outside your home/office and have access to local data, such as a network drive or printer.
+If you have a router with OpenWrt, you have probably thought more than once about how to set up a VPN server on it so that you can connect to the network from outside your home or office and have access to local data, such as a network drive or printer.

-Initially I thought about creating a post about installing OpenVPN on a router with OpenWrt, however, the further into the forest, the more trees.
-The configuration can and starts off simple.
-You can even add an interface from the browser, however, everything is far from simple and clear.
-Being halfway through my post, I realized that further creation of it will introduce more complications than I initially assumed.
-At this point I remembered about WireGuard.
+The configuration can start simple.
+You can even add an interface from the browser; however, everything is far from simple and clear.
+Being halfway through my post, I realised that further creation of it would introduce more complications than I initially assumed.
+At this point, I remembered WireGuard.

 Both OpenVPN and WireGuard are not available by default on operating systems (Windows, macOS, as well as Android or iOS).
 In both cases, you must use a dedicated application to connect.